AngryFennec/ml-cv/README.md

 ## Yolo v3 demo image classification

+### Task 5 instructions

+#### Web demo
+In folder yolo_demo, you can find `web.py` script, which contains web demo.
+To run, install package (use local version from `dist` directory) and then use command `streamlit run web.py` in folder `yolo_demo`.
+Streamlit app will work at `localhost:8501`.

+You can choose jpg image from your own or use mine from `yolo_demo/data/cat.jpg`

+#### Docker build
+To create docker image, install Docker to your system.
+Then use the command:

+`docker build -t yolo ./`

+After building, use command

+`docker run -p 8501:8501 yolo`

+and you'll see web demo at `localhost:8501`
 ### Task 4 instructions
 In this task.
 I add tests: regression test and test for big and small images.